shortrangetech/opendoorsim/README.md

 ## How to Build your OpenDoorSim:
 Building an OpenDoorSim is as easy as 1-2-3:
-1. Gather the required materials and tools (order yourself or support the project by [buying a kit from my website](https://shortrange.tech), which includes everything but the reader and tools).
+1. Gather the required materials (order yourself or support the project by [buying a kit from my website](https://shortrange.tech), which includes everything but the reader).
 2. Build by following the [pdf guide](#build-your-opendoorsim) or this [step-by-step video](https://shortrange.tech).
 3. Flash the microcontroller by following the [pdf guide](#flash-your-opendoorsim) or this [step-by-step video](https://shortrange.tech).